Tangale language: Phonology

 There are up to 34 consonant phonemes in the language, including implosive stops, prenasalized stops, and labialized consonants.
 The language uses two levels of contrastive tone.

 A prominent feature of Tangale is vowel harmony.
 Suffixes control whether all the vowels in a word are open or close.

+Grammar

 Nouns

 Nouns have a masculine or feminine gender, but this is not marked on the noun.
 The difference in gender is only seen in the agreement system (covert gender).
 Nouns are not marked for plural, except for the word "child" which has an irregular plural form.
 A suffix -i marks definite nouns.
 Nouns can also take a possessive suffix, which indexes the possessor of the noun (possessor agreement).

 Verbs

 Verbs are bound roots of the following segmental shapes: CVC-, CVːC-, CV(m)CC-, and CVCː-.
 Verb roots can be marked for verbal plurality in nine different ways including reduplication, suffixation, infixation and devoicing.
 A subclass of about 30 verbs have shorter roots with only one consonant.

 Verbs stems are marked with one of nine tense-aspect-mood (TAM) suffixes: